gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

 On the other hand, doing this limits the entry points for triggering behavior that changes the internal state and this is the main benefit.

-## Godot's own dedicated Observer pattern
+## Events bus: Observer pattern for Godot

-_Note_ credits go to Guillaume Bouvier aka.
-Ombarus for this idea which he presents in [a devlog video](https://www.youtube.com/watch?v=fyh2ZjAFMZM) for one of his projects.
+*Thanks to Ombarus for sharing this design pattern.
+He presented it in [a devlog video](https://www.youtube.com/watch?v=fyh2ZjAFMZM) on his YouTube channel.*

-Maintaining signal connections isn't the easiest especially when declaring connections via code.
-For the time being Godot doesn't offer any visual cues for signals connected through code as opposed to signals connected with the help of the GUI.
+Maintaining signal connections isn't the easiest, especially when declaring connections via code.
+Godot 3.1 doesn't offer any visual cues for signals connected through code as opposed to signals connected with the editor.

-There are some worth-while advantages for which you might want to connect signals through code:
+There are different advantages to connecting signals through the editor or via code.

+### Connecting signals through the editor's node tab

+- You can see an icon next to nodes that are connected to another node in the scene tree
+- The code doesn't get cluttered with connection declarations

+### Connecting signals via code

-- connections can be declared for any nodes, including ones that aren't present in the current scene
+- You can connect any nodes, including those you create at runtime and those that aren't present in the current scene
+- You can search calls to the `connect()` method globally in the project.
-- we're not restricted to `Node` only, as is the case via GUI, since any `Object` can define, emit, and connect to signals, [see Object class docs](https://docs.godotengine.org/en/latest/classes/class_object.html)
+- Contrary to the editor, you're not limited to using `Node` only: any `Object` can define, emit, and connect signals.
+See the [Object class's docs](https://docs.godotengine.org/en/latest/classes/class_object.html).

-There are also advantages for connecting to signals via GUI:

-- the most obvious advantage is that we can see at a glance in the Godot editor which nodes are connected in the scene tree docker while there's the detailed view in the Node docker as well
-- the code doesn't get cluttered with "manual" connection declarations
+### Using an Event singleton to avoid spaghetti code

-With this in mind this section focuses on an in-code pattern to minimize spaghetti code at the expense of introducing a global dependency.
-The problem when trying to decouple code is that we lose the ability to easily connect signals across independent systems.
+With these guidelines and in our work, we're trying to decouple code to create independent, reusable, and scalable systems.
+This comes at a cost: we lose the ability to easily connect signals across independent systems.
+And common to need to connect nodes in GDScript, which tends to lead to spaghetti code.

+The Event singleton is a pattern to reduce the spaghetti effect at the expense of introducing a global dependency.

-Referring back to [Fig. 1], for example we wouldn't be able to directly connect a signal in a deeply nested node from `DialogSystem` to a nested node in the `Board` tree branch while following the decoupling guidelines.
-One option in this case is to declare the signal connection between those systems in a script attached to the `Game` node.
-The problem with this solution is that we can lose track of connections since they're not declared in the scripts attached to the nodes that need these connections themselves and as stated before, Godot GUI doesn't help in showing these in-code connections.
+Referring back to [Fig. 1], we couldn't directly connect a signal in a deeply nested node from `DialogSystem` to a nested node in the `Board` tree branch while following the decoupling guidelines.

+One solution is to declare the signal connection between those systems in a script attached to the `Game` node.
+The problem is that we can lose track of connections since they're not declared in the scripts attached to the nodes that need these connections themselves.

-In a complex system we might have hundreds of signals emitted and connected all over the place so to manage this, at the expense of introducing a dependency we can use a dedicated `Events` [singleton (autoloaded script)](https://docs.godotengine.org/en/latest/getting_started/step_by_step/singletons_autoload.html). _Note_ that the name of the script doesn't matter.
+In a complex system, you might have hundreds of signals emitted and connected all over the place.
+To manage this we can use a dedicated `Events` [singleton (autoloaded script)](https://docs.godotengine.org/en/latest/getting_started/step_by_step/singletons_autoload.html):

-For example we might have something like this in `Events.gd`:
+*Note: the name of the script doesn't matter.*

+Here's an example `Events.gd`:

 ```gdscript
 signal party_walk_started(msg)